keyboard_arrow_up

 Steel Stamp

-A marking device that is pressed or hit into a material.
-Steel stamps include hand stamps, press stamps and stamp marking kits.
+A marking device that creates an impression by being pressed or struck against a material.
+Steel stamps come in various forms, including hand stamps, press stamps, and stamp marking kits.

 UPC (Universal Product Code) Number